outofmbufs/tokenizer/README.md

 ## Using the Tokenizer

-In the simplest case, a `Tokenizer` is constructed from a sequence of `TokenMatch` objects and an (optional) input source.
+In the simplest case, a `Tokenizer` is constructed from a `TokenRules` object and an input stream.
+The `TokenRules` object is created from a sequence of `TokenMatch` objects.
 Each `TokenMatch` has two attributes:

  - tokname: -- string.
 This becomes the identifier in the `TokenID` Enum automatically created.
  - regexp: -- string.
 A regular expression.

 The TokenMatch class can also be subclassed to provide additional token-specific functionality as will be shown later.

-A `Tokenizer` is created from a sequence of `TokenMatch` objects and (typically) an open file:
+A typical, simple, example using a file for input:

-    from tokenizer import TokenMatch, Tokenizer
+    from tokenizer import TokenMatch, TokenRules, Tokenizer

-    rules = [
+    rules = TokenRules([
         TokenMatch('WHITESPACE', r'\s+'),
         TokenMatch('IDENTIFIER', r'[A-Za-z_][A-Za-z_0-9]*'),
         TokenMatch('CONSTANT', r'-?[0-9]+'),
-    ]
+    ])
     tkz = Tokenizer(rules, open('example-input', 'r'))

 Anything that is an iterable of strings works as input:

     tkz = Tokenizer(rules, ["first string, line 1", "second, line 2"])

-The most common/simplest code uses the tokens() method which generates a sequence of Token objects from the input specified at initialization time:
+The most common/simplest code uses the tokens() method which returns a generator that will provide a sequence of Token objects from the input specified at initialization time:

-    from tokenizer import TokenMatch, Tokenizer
+    from tokenizer import TokenMatch, TokenRules, Tokenizer

-    rules = [
+    rules = TokenRules([
         TokenMatch('WHITESPACE', r'\s+'),
         TokenMatch('IDENTIFIER', r'[A-Za-z_][A-Za-z_0-9]*'),
         TokenMatch('CONSTANT', r'-?[0-9]+'),
-    ]
+    ])
     with open('example-input', 'r') as f:
         for token in Tokenizer(rules, f).tokens():
             print(token.id, repr(token.value))